aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/testing-routing.md

 sidebar_position: 40
 ---

 In the real world, canary deployments are regularly used to release a feature to a subset of users.
-In this scenario, we are artifically routing 75% of traffic to the new version of the checkout service.
+In this scenario, we are artificially routing 75% of traffic to the new version of the checkout service.
 Completing the checkout procedure multiple times with different objects in the cart should present the users with the 2 version of the application.

 First lets use Kubernetes `exec` to check that the Lattice service URL works from the UI pod.
 We'll obtain this from an annotation on the `HTTPRoute` resource: